 It sounds absurd.
 You believe in that person.
 But the correction [of evil] doesn’t work that way.
 I couldn’t move.
 I prayed that this correction [using violence on the children as punishment] be over.
 I thought I’d be with this man until 120.
 I couldn’t because I was paralyzed.

 M. was raised in a very religious lifestyle where there was no doubting the righteousness of the rabbi.
 Her partner was, in her eyes, a great religious man.
 As a result, she had to obey him and not ask questions, even if she felt his behavior was wrong.
 However, even interviewees who did not grow up in the religious world reported that they trusted their spouses or partners, underestimated their own responsibility, and tended to blame their partner for breaking the law.
-For example, L., that was convicted of fraud and sentence for 4 years told:
+For example, L., who was convicted of fraud and sentenced for four years, related:

-I was dumb for believing him [her sun in law].
-Foolishly he dealt with my invoices brought his accountant, and so I came here to Neve Tirtza prison.
-Poor advice, poor financial management, loss of invoices and all that felled on me because the business is mine and on my name.
+I was dumb for believing him [her son-in-law].
+Foolishly, he dealt with my invoices, and used his accountant, and so I came here to Neve Tirtza prison.
+Poor advice, poor financial management, loss of invoices and all that fell on me because the business is mine and in my name.

-The participants in this category reported that they are responsible for their actions, but this responsibility is partial.
-In their opinion, most of responsibility for the criminal act apply to external factors and other people.
+The participants in this category reported that they were responsible for their actions, but this responsibility was partial.
+In their opinion, most of responsibility for the criminal acts was attributable to external factors and other people.

 Not guilty/Not offender.
 Participants in this category did not perceive themselves as delinquents, regardless of whether they took responsibility for the commission of the offense.
 Eight of the interviewees (27%) described themselves as innocent, normative, and mistakenly imprisoned and all of them committed their first offense as adults.
 For example, H., convicted of infanticide explained: